Anne, Princess Royal and Princess of Orange: Marriage

+Nassau Street, Soho, London (renamed Gerrard Place in 1910) was named in honour of the marriage.

 William suffered from a spinal deformity, which affected his appearance, but Anne said she would marry him even "if he were a baboon".
 Her reason for being so insistent upon this marriage was reported to be simply that she wished to be married, to avoid a life as a spinster at the court of her father and her brother, with whom she did not get along; and as the only match considered suitable for her was with a monarch or heir to a throne, William was essentially her only remaining Protestant choice, and when questioned by her father, she stated that it was not a matter of whether she should marry William, the question was rather whether she should marry at all.
-She quarreled with her brother, the Prince of Wales, about her choice.
+She quarrelled with her brother, the Prince of Wales, about her choice.

 William and Anne sailed to Holland after a honeymoon at Kew.
 In the Netherlands, they resided at Leeuwarden.
 Anne soon felt homesick when William went on campaign in the Rhineland, and she travelled back to England, believing herself to be pregnant, Anne thought she should give birth to the child in her homeland as the child would be in the line of succession to the British throne.
 However, this decision was not well received with her husband and her father, who both commanded her to return to Holland after a brief stay.
 By April 1735, it was clear that Anne was not with child after all.
 In 1736, she did become pregnant, but the child (a daughter) was stillborn.